 - who will i trust to appoint as Guardian of my minor children; and

 - a replacement Executor if the person first appointed is unable or unwilling to act.

 We believe that you should conduct a review of your Will every 5 years to ensure that it reflects your current situation and wishes.

-As part of our commitment to reasonable and fixed fees, we charge a flat fee of $440.00 per single Will (or $550.00 for a couple).
+As part of our commitment to reasonable fees, single Will creation starts from $440 or $550.00 for a couple.
 This includes your time with the Solicitor for instructions, having a draft of your Will sent to you for your perusal and comment prior to signing, and your attendance at our office for the signing of the Will.